nachiketnijap/DJAuth/README.md

 ---
 This guide provides a structured way to authenticate, manage Google Drive files, and enable real-time messaging using WebSockets.
 Follow the steps carefully to test and integrate these functionalities successfully.
 # Note:
-You can proceed with unsafe mode
+You can proceed with unsafe mode on browser